braaannigan/Vigorous_lateral_export/README.md

 # Vigorous_lateral_export
-Numerical code used for the experiments in "Vigorous lateral export of the meltwater outflow from beneath an Antarctic ice shelf", Naveira-Garabato et al., Nature
+The numerical code used for the experiments in "Vigorous lateral export of the meltwater outflow from beneath an Antarctic ice shelf", Naveira-Garabato et al. can be found in this repository.

-This repository holds code which allows the numerical experiments described in the paper to be reproduced.
 There are two parts to the repo.
 The first part "generate_inputs" folder contains the python code used to generate the binary files for the model initial condition.
-The second part contains the MITgcm model code.
+The second part "mitgcm" contains the MITgcm model code.

 ## Generate_inputs
 The generate_inputs folder has the python files used to generate the model input